AWS Session Manager Integration¶

 Multiple Tunnels¶

-Create multiple tunnels to access different services on the same instance.
+Create separate tunnels to forward different ports on the same instance.
+Use distinct local ports to avoid conflicts.

 Troubleshooting¶